Does Pet Parent Personality Affect Canine Training Success?

 “Extroverted owners were more likely to see improvements in dogs’ fearful behaviors and introverted owners less so,” said Powell, lead author of the study published recently in Frontiers in Veterinary Science.
 “Introverted owners find it tough to leave their dog or give it space because of their own personality.”

 Helping people work through behavior problems with their pets is important because an estimated 3.3 million dogs end up in animal shelters in the U.S. each year.
-About 670,000 are euthanized, according to the ASPCA.
+About 670,000 are euthanized.

 Dr. Katherine Houpt said owners should start training early before “mild annoyances become major issues.”